Nourishing Adrenal Cocktail (THM Singing Canary Drink Upgrade)

 Adding essential oils to food and drink is a controversial topic.

 I consulted with an aromatherapist about this, and she recommended only using 1-2 drops of essential oils in a drink of this size considering the amount of coconut oil in the drink.
-The coconut oil acts as essential oil emulsifier but you still do need to be cautious with the amount of essential oil that you use.
+Coconut oil acts as an essential oil emulsifier but you still do need to be cautious with the amount of essential oil that you use.

 Should You Drink This All At Once?